Zoneomics Logo

 As determined by the zoning administrator based on the most similar use listed herein or on standards typical for other cities in the region

 C. Handicap Accessible Spaces: Spaces for disabled persons shall be provided as specified in the table below.
-All accessible spaces shall be located as near as possible to the main public or primary entrance of a single or centrally located, where practical, in parking lots that serve more than one building.
+All accessible spaces shall be located as near as possible to the main public or primary entrance of a single or centrally located, where practical, in that serve more than one building.

 Total Required Parking